Skip to content

 Then [outcome] (expected)

-The key distinction is to describe business behavior without defining implementation.
-A common trap for teams is to start solutioning during refinement.
+The key distinction is to describe business behaviour without defining implementation.
+A common trap for teams is to start solutionising during refinement.
 The outcome of refinement is to define the problem and have agreement on what success looks like, just avoid discussing how many hours it will take.

 TDD vs BDD: What’s the Difference?